Fruit Vinegar Cocktails

 Jun 2, 2026by Lucie Leblon

-Have you ever tried adding gourmet vinegar to your drinks and cold beverages?
+Have you ever tried adding gourmet vinegar to your beverages and cold drinks?

 It might sound surprising, but when a bartender prepares a shrub, they typically use fruit, sugar, and vinegar, and in fact, vinegar has been used in drinks since ancient Egypt!

-Our fruit vinegars are delicious and ideal as flavor enhancers, not only in the kitchen but also in drinks and cold beverages.
+Our fruit vinegars are delicious and perfect as flavorings, not only in the kitchen but also in beverages and cold drinks.

-This summer at Oliviers & Co, we created a limited edition of cocktail-inspired vinegars that make it easy to add a delicious flavor to your drinks โ€“ whether you prefer them alcohol-free or with a splash of gin, prosecco, or rum.
+This summer, Oliviers & Co has created a limited edition of cocktail-inspired vinegars that make it easy to add a delightful flavor to your drinks โ€“ whether you prefer them alcohol-free or with a splash of gin, prosecco, or rum.

-Simple, tasty, and 100% natural, without artificial colors or flavors โ€“ pure artisanal quality.
+Simple, delicious, and 100% natural, with no artificial colors or flavors โ€“ pure artisanal quality.

 Here you'll find recipes available in both cocktail and non-alcoholic versions ๐ŸŒบ๐Ÿ‹๐Ÿƒ๐Ÿธ